stefansundin/maxmind-geoip-api/README.md

 You simply need to configure `MAXMIND_DB_URL` with a URL that has your database and run the program.
 Then query the API by putting the desired IP address in the path, e.g. http://localhost:3000/1.2.3.4.
 Get the database metadata from http://localhost:3000/metadata.

-The program can automatically decompress archives of the formats `.zip`, `.tar`, `.gz`, `.bz2`, and `.xz`.
+The program can automatically decompress archives of the formats `.zip`, `.tar`, `.gz`, `.bz2`, `.xz`, and `.zst`.
 It will check if there's a new database update 24 hours.
 Update checks use the `ETag` header from the previous download to avoid downloading the file again if there isn't a new version available.

 See the [examples](examples) directory to get started.